RadioactiveDK/A-RISCV-Simulator/design/design.md

 # Design Document: Functional Simulator for RISCV-32I ISA

-The document describes the design aspect of riscvSIM, a functional simulator for subset of

-RISCV-32I instruction set implemented using Dart language.
+The document describes the design aspect of riscvSIM, a functional simulator for subset of RISCV-32I instruction set implemented using Dart programming language.

 ## Input/Output: